Universal Fighting System

-The Universal Fighting System (UFS) is a collectible card game designed by Jasco Games.
+The Universal Fighting System (UFS), released in 2006 and rebranded as UniVersus in 2021, is a collectible card game published by UVS Games.
 Games of UFS represent a fight between two characters in hand-to-hand combat.
-Characters are drawn from original properties as well as a number of licensed ones, such as Mega Man, Street Fighter, The King of Fighters XIII and Darkstalkers.
-The sets are cross-compatible – cards from multiple licenses can be included in the same deck, and characters from different universes may face each other in a match.
+Characters are drawn from original properties as well as a dozens of licensed ones, such as Attack on Titan, Solo Leveling, My Hero Academia, Mortal Kombat, Mega Man, Street Fighter, The King of Fighters XIII and Darkstalkers.

+All of the game's sets & decks, from across almost two decades, are fully cross-compatible – cards from multiple licenses can be included in the same deck, and characters from different universes may face each other in a match.
+The game offers players a one-of-a-kind opportunity to live out all those dream battles they've wondered about over the years.

+In 2021, Jasco Games, the longtime publisher of UFS/Universus, was acquired by POW!
+Interactive Holdings, after a $20 million funding round.
+In 2023, the company was rebranded as UVS Games, and the current card back image and orange color scheme was chosen.